zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/entities/access-rules.md

 #### Entity Rights

-Entity rights can be added or edited with the toggles next to **Allow creating new and deleting existing objects**.
+You can add or edit entity rights using the toggles next to **Allow creating new and deleting existing objects**.

-XPath constraints are not applied to create operations, meaning that if you enable create access for one access rule wich applies to a certain module role, any end-user with this module role can create objects of this entity.
+XPath constraints are not applied to create operations, meaning that if you enable create access in an access rule which applies to a certain module role, any end-user with this module role can create objects of this entity.

-In contrast to create access, XPath constraints are applied to delete operations.
+XPath constraints are applied to delete operations, unlike create operations.

-#### Attribute and association rights
+#### Attribute and Association Rights

-The access for the members can be set using the toggles in the column next to the member description.
+Access to the members can be set using the toggles in the column next to the member description.

 You can also click **Read** or **Write** in the **Set all to** footer to enable or disable 'Read' or 'Read and Write' access for all attributes and associations in this column.

 {{% alert color="info" %}}
 You cannot set *Write* access to attributes which are calculated.
-This includes attributes of type *Autonumber* and attributes where the attribute value is set to **Calculated**.
+This includes both attributes where the attribute value is set to **Calculated** and attributes of type *Autonumber*.
 {{% /alert %}}

-Module roles will have no access to newly added attributes or associations.
-The option in the old editor to set default rights for new members (described in [Member Read and Write Rights Section](#member-access), above) has been removed from the new editor to improve security.
+Attributes and associations which are added to an entity in the domain model will default to allowing no access to any module roles.
+This improves security by forcing you to choose who can access any new information which is added to the domain model and is a change from the old editor where you could set default rights for new members (described in [Member Read and Write Rights Section](#member-access), above).

 See [Attribute Changes and Security Constraints](#attribute-changes), above, for important considerations about giving access to attributes.

 ### Access Rule Normalization{#normalization}

-Older iterations of the new access rule editor, from Studio Pro 10.6 until 10.16, worked with normalized access rules.
+Older beta versions of the new access rule editor, in Studio Pro versions 10.6 through 10.16, worked with normalized access rules.
 A normalized access rule is an access rule that has exactly one module role attached to it.
 This change was made because the editor used to work with a table where the entity members make use of the rows and module roles (optionally with XPaths) use the columns.

 Access rules were automatically normalized when first using the new editor for an entity.
 Alternatively, all access rules in a project could be normalized at once by going to *App* *Tools* > *Normalize access rules*;